-\textit{General strategy.} This strategy works on both BSA and MinP.
-Given a theory of physical reality $T_1=(L, \xi)$, if $\xi$ can be decomposed into two parts $\xi_1 \& \xi_2$, we can construct an empirically equivalent rival $T_2 = (L\&\xi_1, \xi_2)$, where $\xi_1$ is ``moved'' from the ontology into the nomology.
+\textbf{General strategy.} This strategy applies to both BSA and MinP.
+Given a theory of physical reality $T_1=(L, \xi)$, where $\xi$ can be decomposed into two parts $\xi_1$ and $\xi_2$, we can construct an empirically equivalent rival $T_2 = (L\&\xi_1, \xi_2)$.
+Here, $\xi_1$ is ``moved'' from the ontology into the nomology.
 One consequence is that empirical evidence from any region of spacetime underdetermines the laws, as it does not determine what belongs in the ontology versus nomology.